Employee Retention Strategies

 #1 Organizational Onboarding

-It’s essential that you talk to employees about a typical day at the office.
+You must talk to employees about a typical day at the office.

 For this purpose alone, you can organize a buddy system so a current employee can communicate small things to the new hires, like telling them where to park the car, how to sign up for insurance, where the nearest toilet is, and more.